-So what does this mean for 2023-2024
+So what does this mean for 2024-2025

 - High quality teaching and learning - The curriculum at Cox Green is aligned to allow all the opportunity to succeed and progress.
 Students achieve and a clear assessment process is visible - Excellent literacy skills Ensure our curriculum develops high levels of literacy and oracy for all students, across all subjects - Behaviour Ensure consistency in promoting our high standards of behaviour, at all times.
-The school's behaviour policy is implemented consistently by all staff - Attitudes Ensuring students arrive on time and have high attendance.
-Our students feel a belonging to the Cox Green community - Recruitment and Retention Ensuring Cox Green is a thriving school with strong retention and recruitment at Key Stage 3, 4 & 5 - Leadership & Management Ensure thorough, high-quality, and personalised Professional Learning for every member of teaching and support staff, which enables everyone to strive for further improvements in their professional practice. - Personal Development Ensuring Cox Green promotes an extensive personal development for all pupils that allows students to develop individual talents and interests that allows them to thrive as individuals in a community.
+The school's behaviour policy is implemented consistently by all staff - Attitudes - Ensuring students arrive on time and have high attendance.
+Our students feel a belonging to the Cox Green community.
+Support all to understand the implications of bullying and its impacts. - Recruitment and Retention Ensuring Cox Green is a thriving school with strong retention and recruitment at Key Stage 3, 4 & 5 - Leadership & Management Ensure thorough, high-quality, and personalised Professional Learning for every member of teaching and support staff, which enables everyone to strive for further improvements in their professional practice. - Disadvantaged students Improve outcomes and support for all disadvantaged students.
+Develop pathways so all have the opportunities to be successful.